treygriffith/aks/README.md

 	server.listen(); // defaults to the typical HKP Port of 11371
 	```

-Once the Key Server is listening on a port, it will respond to requests formed in accordance with the [Public API]().
+Once the Key Server is listening on a port, it will respond to requests formed in accordance with the [Public API](#public-api).

 #### Server Options

 The optional second parameter when starting the AKS server is an object of options.
 The possible properties for the options object are:
 * `trustProxy` - If set to a truthy value, this tells AKS to trust a proxy which handles SSL connections by respecting the `X-Forwarded-Proto` header.
 [See the Express documentation of `trust proxy`](http://expressjs.com/api.html#app-settings) for more information.
 Defaults to false.
-* `useIndex` - If set to a truthy value, this tells AKS to ignore requests for multiple users, as outlined in [Spam Concerns]().
-Defaults to false.
+* `useIndex` - If set to a false-y value, this tells AKS to ignore requests for multiple users, as outlined in [Spam Concerns](#spam-concerns).
+Defaults to true.
 * `baseUri` - If set, this should a string, beginning and ending with a forward slash, that defines the base uri at which the key server listens for requests.
 This is to facillitate the key server co-existing with other services on a single server.
 Defaults to `/`.

 HKP Version 2